Provisional Voting In Illinois

 WHAT IS PROVISIONAL VOTING?

 Provisional voting was created to allow a voter, whose eligibility is questioned, to vote on Election Day.
-“Provisional Ballots” must be kept in a separate, securable container until voter eligibility to vote is determined, by the election authority, AFTER Election Day.
+“Provisional Ballots” must be kept in a separate, securable container until voter eligibility to vote is determined, by the County Clerk’s Office, AFTER Election Day.

 WHO IS ENTITLED TO VOTE A PROVISIONAL BALLOT?

 Any person who claims to be a registered voter is entitled to cast a provisional ballot under the following circumstances:

 - The person’s name does not appear on the official list of eligible voters for the precinct in which the person seeks to vote and the person has refused an opportunity to register at the polling place or another grace period registration site.

 - The person’s voting status has been challenged by an Election Judge, a pollwatcher, or any legal voter and that challenge has been sustained by a majority of the Election Judges.

 - A Federal of State Court order extends the time for closing the polls beyond the time period established by State law and the person votes during the extended time period.

 - The voter registered to vote by mail and is required by law to present identification when voting in-person or by early voting ballot, but fails to do so.